Ararat, Victoria: Economy

 Ararat's economy is driven by primary industries of the region including wool, beef and the Grampians Wine Region.
-The region has a number of wind farms including the Challicum Hills Wind Farm produce large amounts of renewable energy to the National Electricity Market.
+The region has a number of wind farms including the 240 MW Ararat Wind Farm and the 52 MW Challicum Hills Wind Farm which produce large amounts of renewable energy to the National Electricity Market, and a 250MVA synchronous condenser is being built to stabilize the grid.
 It is also home to AF Gason Pty Ltd one of Australia's largest manufacturers of farm machinery and wood heating.

 The city also has a significant service economy with health, community services and is a regional commerce centre.
 Hopkins Correctional Centre, formerly known as H.M.
 Prison Ararat, is located on the town's eastern outskirts.

 Servicing visitors to the Grampians National Park and the local wine industry, tourism is a relatively small but significant industry in Ararat, employing 150 people and generating around $8 million to the economy, however its impact on the surrounding region is significant with tourists spending $270 million annually.
 Key tourist attractions include the Ararat Regional Art Gallery, Mount Langi Ghiran winery, tours through Aradale (Australia's largest abandoned 1800s lunatic asylum) and the Gum San Chinese Heritage Centre.